pyscf/pyscf.github.io/source/user/scf.rst

 ``/path/to/chkfile`` can be found in the output in the calculation (if ``mol.verbose >= 4``, the filename of the chkfile will be dumped in the output).
-If there is a chance a later restart might be required, it is recommended to set :attr:`chkfile` explicitly in the earlier calculation as the chkfile might otherwise be deleted upon successful completion, see comments in :source:`examples/scf/14-restart.py`.
+If the results of the calculation are needed at a later stage (e.g. for an eventual restart or use as an initial guess for a larger calculation), the :attr:`chkfile` attribute should be set explicitly as the chkfile might otherwise be deleted upon successful completion of the calculation, see comments in :source:`examples/scf/14-restart.py`.
 By setting :attr:`chkfile` and :attr:`init_guess`, the
 SCF module can read the molecular orbitals from the given